railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

-:child_depend: Tax on Childs, boolean
+:child_depend: Tax on Children, boolean

     *Indicate if the tax computation is based on the value computed for the computation of child taxes or based on the total amount.*

-:include_base_amount: Include in base amount, boolean
+:include_base_amount: Include in Base Amount, boolean

-    *Indicate if the amount of tax must be included in the base amount for the computation of the next taxes.*
+    *Set if the amount of tax must be included in the base amount before computing the next taxes.*